Bilboa to Barcelona, Spain

 Peregrino, or "pilgrim", is at the heart of

 SDI is pleased to invite you on a pilgrimage to Spain in the footsteps of St. Ignatius.
 This Pilgrimage will follow the newly designed “Ignatian Camino,” or Ignatian Way from September 3-13, 2021.

 St. Ignatius knew himself as a pilgrim, with God as his companion.
 As a pilgrim he was led on his way to a deeper relationship with God.
 This grace Ignatius received is intended for all those who follow the Ignatian way, his camino, the spirituality of St. Ignatius.

 Pilgrims may choose to pray selections from the Spiritual Exercises composed by Ignatius during this time.
 As we pass through many sacred locations, we will experience, in a new way, the life of Ignatius and the scriptures he pondered.
 While we desire a felt experience of God in prayer and a meaningful journey of faith at Ignatian shrines, we also hope to have a sense of peace and joy, gifts historically received during pilgrimages.

 Included in the price:

 Travel Protection Insurance

 Pilgrimage package includes:

 All Accommodations: Pilgrims will stay in local hotels and simple refugios.
-Accommodations will either be shared (sometimes in bunk beds and often in double rooms), with a limited number of single room upgrades for some of the nights.
+Accommodations will either be shared (in double rooms for two pilgrims, or a double bed for a couple), with a limited number of single room upgrades for some of the nights.